TheAstral-project/theastral-project.github.io/README.md

-# Webpage Obiz Projects
+# Webpage astral Projects

-### simple static webpage that displays all the projects under obiz
+### simple static webpage that displays all the projects under astral

 ### MIT lisence